rffscghg/OPEX-CAPEX/realistic-costs-markdown/README.md

 change this later if need be, but it seems like it will have a negligible effect.

-Reminder: code chunks in this document can use variables from earlier chunks.
+Side note: code chunks in this document use variables from earlier chunks.

 ``` r